Vasundhara00/Differential-Gene-Expression-Analysis-of-Lactating-vs-Virgin-Mouse-Mammary-Gland-Using-RNA-Seq-GSE6/README.md

 ## 📂 Repository Structure

 RNAseq-BreastCancer-DEG/
-├── data/ # Raw and processed input data (e.g., count matrix, metadata) ├── scripts/ # R scripts used for analysis and visualization ├── figures/ # Output plots (e.g., heatmaps, volcano plots) ├── README.md # Project description and guide
+├── data/ # Raw and processed input data (e.g., count matrix, metadata) (Due to GitHub's preview limitations, the CSV file in data/ may not be viewable directly on GitHub, but it is downloadable)
+├── scripts/ # R scripts used for analysis and visualization ├── figures/ # Output plots (e.g., heatmaps, volcano plots) ├── README.md # Project description and guide